SurenderKM21/studio/docs/ALGORITHMS.md

 # Project Algorithms

-This document provides a high-level overview of the key algorithms used in the CrowdNav application.
+This document provides a high-level overview of the key algorithms used in the EvacAI application.

 ## 1. Dijkstra's Algorithm for Route Optimization